Definition of

 Buying shares is an investment.

-In addition to all the above, we cannot forget that there are various types of shares.
-Thus, among the most frequent are the deliberate shares, which are also known as bonus shares ; the privileged or preferred shares ; the non-voting shares; the golden shares ; the new shares ; and the redeemable shares .
+In addition to all of the above, we cannot forget that there are various types of actions.
+Thus, among the most frequent would be the deliberate ones, which are also known as bonus shares ; privileged or preferred shares ; those without vote ; those of gold or golden share ; the new ones; and the salvageable ones.

-Shares are those that are acquired by investors based on their needs or objectives and that, as a consequence of the reason for their existence, will allow them to obtain certain rights or others.
+Shares: all those that are acquired by investors based on their needs or objectives and that, as a consequence of their reason for existence, will allow them to obtain certain rights or others.

 Shareholder management power

-In the case of corporations, not all shareholders have management power.
-A corporation may have thousands of shareholders, whose interest is limited to obtaining financial compensation in exchange for their investments.
-These shareholders, for example, may buy shares at a dollar per share and expect the company to pay them a dividend on the amount.
+In the cases of public limited companies, not all shareholders have management power.
+A public limited company can have thousands of shareholders, whose interest is limited to obtaining financial compensation in exchange for investments.
+These shareholders, for example, can buy shares at one dollar per share and expect the company to pay them a dividend on the amount.

-Therefore, by purchasing shares in a company, a shareholder may acquire economic rights or political rights .
-Among the economic rights, there is the right to receive a dividend according to the participation, to receive a percentage of the value of the company in case it is liquidated and to sell the shares freely in the market .
+Therefore, by purchasing shares of a firm, a shareholder can acquire economic rights or political rights .
+Among the economic rights, there is the right to receive a dividend according to the participation, to receive a percentage of the value of the company in the event that it is liquidated and to sell the shares freely in the market .

 Political or management rights are linked to votes and access to the information necessary to understand business management.